Carlos Dengler: Early life and education

 Dengler was born on April 23, 1974, in Queens, New York, to a Colombian mother and a German father.
 He and his family lived there until his early teens, when they relocated to Lawrenceville, New Jersey.
 Speaking to Spin magazine in 2005, Dengler described this move and the subsequent period as formative.

 He received a Bachelor's Degree in Philosophy at NYU College of Arts & Science and a Master of Fine Arts Degree from NYU Tisch School of the Arts.

 Career

 Dengler is a NYC-based composer, actor, writer, and multi-instrumentalist (guitar, bass guitar, and piano).
 He is also an amateur nature photographer, avid backpacker, and naturalist.

-He played an instrumental role in the success of the band Interpol, co-founding the group in the 1990s with Daniel Kessler, Paul Banks and Greg Drudy.
+He played an instrumental role in the success of the band Interpol, co-founding the group in 1997 with Daniel Kessler, Paul Banks and Greg Drudy.

 Dengler became a classically trained actor after leaving the band in 2010, and earned an MFA in Acting in 2015.
 He performed a one-person theatrical show at the New York International Fringe Festival in 2016.

 He has written many personal essays, several of which have been published in literary journals.

 He has also scored films, and released compositions of ambient and New Age music.